intuit/Ignite/docs/pages/IgnitePlugins.md

 }
 ```

-## All Done!
+## All Done

-Now you can use the component anywhere in your docs!
+Now you can use the new component anywhere!
+The possibilities for new components in your app is endless.

 ```markdown
 ::: pell